rwblickhan/rwblickhan.org/Content/index.md

 ## Other Stuff

 * I sometimes put [unpolished short fiction](/stories) up here.
 Two of my favorites are ["The Bridge"](/stories/thebridge) and ["The Factory"](/stories/thefactory).
 * I try to read [52 books](/52books) and watch [52 films](/52films) per year.
-I collect some of my [favorite quotes](quotes) from them.
+* I collect some of my [favorite quotes](/quotes).
-* I'm attempting to write up my [favorite recipes](/recipes), mostly for my own use.
+* I'm write up some of my [favorite recipes](/recipes), mostly for my own use.
-* I wrote up the [tools I'm using in 2022](/tools/2022).
+* I wrote about the [tools I'm using in 2022](/tools/2022).

 ## About

 Professionally, I am an iOS developer at [Asana](https://asana.com/).

-I have a bachelor's degree in computer science & mathematics from the [University of British Columbia](https://www.ubc.ca/).
+I have a bachelor's degree in computer science & mathematics from the [University of British Columbia](https://www.ubc.ca/), though generally speaking my interests lean towards the humanities (particularly history, cultural anthropology, political science, and economics).

-I live in San Francisco with [my girlfriend Sherry](http://sherryyuan.me) and our small canine companion Rooibos.
+I live in San Francisco with [my fiancée Sherry](http://sherryyuan.me) and our small canine companion Rooibos.

 ## Colophon

 This site is generated with the [Publish](https://github.com/JohnSundell/Publish) static site generator, using a theme handwritten by me 🙂 It uses [Vollkorn](http://vollkorn-typeface.com) as the main font.

-It's served out of an S3 bucket behind Cloudflare's CDN, with the infrastructure managed by Terraform.
+It's served out of an [S3 bucket](https://aws.amazon.com/s3/) behind [Cloudflare's CDN](https://www.cloudflare.com/), with the infrastructure managed by [Terraform](https://www.terraform.io/).

 You can see the full source on [Github](https://github.com/rwblickhan/rwblickhan.org).

 ## Copyright